pythonInRelay/Number-wizard-ui/README.md

 _________________________

-A UI created for my simple guessing game made in C# and Unity
+A UI created for my simple guessing game using Unity and written in C#.

 **Time taken to completion: <2 hours**